Farm-to-Fork: Chicago Culinary Students Visit Michigan Orchard for Field Trip

 Chicago Public Schools students visit SW Michigan farm, apple packing facility

-Ag, culinary students visit orchard in farm-to-fork field trip
+Ag, culinary students visit apple orchard for farm-to-fork school trip

 Hartford, Mich.
 (Oct.
 10, 2014) – Nearly 100 Chicago Public High School students had a unique farm-to-fork experience this week when they visited a Southwest Michigan apple orchard and packing house to see the journey of apples from the trees into packages bound for their local stores and cafeterias.